boobo94/boobo94.github.io/_posts/2018/2018-06-10-chatbots-a-different-approach-for-messaging.md

 ---
 layout: post
 title: Chatbots a different approach for messaging
-summary: Chatbots a different approach for messaging
+summary: Chatbots a different approach for messaging.
+This article shows issues of a new gambler in industry which will change in short time the technology businesses.
 date: 2018-06-10 00:00:00
 categories: research
 redirect_from: /research/2018/06/10/chatbots-a-different-approach-for-messaging/